Goodbye, Farewell and Amen: Plot

-The camp personnel throw a final party and reveal their postwar plans.
+The camp personnel throw a party and reveal their postwar plans.
+Hawkeye will return to practice in his hometown in Maine; B.J. will return to his family; Colonel Potter will retire to his wife Mildred; Houlihan will work in a military hospital; Winchester will become the head of thoracic surgery at Boston Mercy Hospital, though he admits he will never be able to enjoy music again due to his experiences; Mulcahy will leave the military to work with the deaf.
 Klinger will marry Soon-Lee and ironically, given his attempts throughout the series to be sent home, remain in Korea to help her search for her missing parents.
 Mulcahy officiates their wedding while the camp is dismantled.
-Camp staff say their goodbyes and leave in different ways.
 Winchester apologizes to Houlihan for his earlier poor treatment of her, and gives her a signed book of her favorite poetry.
 Houlihan says goodbye to Potter, B.J. and Winchester before Hawkeye steals a long kiss.
-Winchester then leaves in a garbage truck, saying “what better way to leave a garbage dump” before departing.
-Potter takes a final ride on Sophie, the horse that was gifted to him earlier in the series, before donating her to the orphanage.
+Winchester then leaves in a garbage truck, saying “what better way to leave a garbage dump.”
+Potter takes a final ride on Sophie, the horse Radar gifted him earlier in the series, before donating her to the orphanage.
 Hawkeye and B.J. give him a final parting gift, a heartfelt salute, which Potter tearfully returns.

-In the final scene of the series, B.J. gives Hawkeye a ride to his chopper on the motorcycle.
-Just before the chopper takes off, B.J. shouts that he left a note this time and rides away on his bike.
-Hawkeye does not understand until the helicopter gains altitude and he sees the word GOODBYE spelled out with rocks on the ground below.
-He smiles as the chopper carries him away.
+B.J. gives Hawkeye a ride to the chopper pad on the motorcycle and they reflect on their shared experience.
+Hawkeye boards the last helicopter out and B.J. promises to track Hawkeye down, but left a note in case they really do never see each other again.
+He rides away and Hawkeye struggles to understand, until the helicopter takes off and he sees the word GOODBYE spelled out with rocks.
+He smiles as the helicopter carries him away.